 Pack water bottles for your kids if their schools allow it.
 If not, teach them to use the water fountain without putting their mouths on the spigot.

 Sleep keeps kids’ immune systems healthy and strong.
-According to the CDC, children age 10 to 17 need 8.5 to 9.5 hours of sleep; children age 5 to 10 need 10 to 11 hours of sleep; and children age 3 to 5 need 11 to 13 hours of sleep.
+Children ages 10 to 17 need 8.5 to 9.5 hours of sleep; children ages 5 to 10 need 10 to 11 hours of sleep; and children age 3 to 5 need 11 to 13 hours of sleep, the CDC says.

-The single best way to protect your kids from influenza is vaccination.
+The single best way to protect your kids from influenza is getting this year's flu vaccine.
 Be sure your children get their annual flu shot.

 Sick kids should not go to school.
-Their weakened immune systems may make them vulnerable to even more germs – and they need to avoid infecting their classmates.
-Dr. Esper points out that it is especially important to keep kids home when they have a fever: “When you have a fever, you have the highest number of germs in the body and thus are more likely to infect others.”
+Their weakened immune systems may make them vulnerable to even more germs – and they risk infecting their classmates.
+Dr. Esper says it is especially important to keep kids home when they have a fever: “When you have a fever, you have the highest number of germs in the body and so are more likely to infect others.”